No children's remains found in Nebraska dig near former Native American boarding school

 There are three other anomalies nearby.
 Crews could search for those, pursue other leads or stop the search entirely if the tribes collectively decide that’s what they want, Williams said, but he hopes the team can still help the tribes, find the children and “bring them to rest in a satisfactory way.”

-Sunshine Thomas-Bear, a member of the Winnebago Tribe of Nebraska and the cultural preservation director for the tribe, said she wishes there had been more consultation with all 40 tribes — and not just the tribes in Nebraska — before now.
+Sunshine Thomas-Bear, a member of the Winnebago Tribe of Nebraska and the cultural preservation director for the tribe, said she wishes there had been more consultation with the 40 tribes.
 She's looking forward to that happening more in this next phase.

 “Nothing was found this time.
 But perhaps that was because we weren’t all ready yet," Thomas-Bear said.
 "There were tribes that weren’t notified, there were tribes that weren’t there.
 We believe that everything happens for a reason.
 I think that if we get on the right track together, perhaps we’ll be more successful.”

-Note: This story was first published on July 21, 2023.
-It was updated on July 24, 2023, to make clear that the Nebraska Commission on Indian Affairs and the state’s archeology office sent a letter to 40 tribes in May describing the plan for the search and requesting input from tribal leaders.